rajeshgoyalg/clean-code-developer-checklist/README.md

 - [x] **Functions should not have sections inside them**
   - If you are able to split a function into sections, then that function is probably doing multiple things.

-- [x] **Function should have one level of abstraction**
-  - We need to make sure that the statements within our function are all at the same level of abstraction.

-- [x] **The Stepdown Rule**
-  - The abstraction of a class should decrease as we go reading downwards.

-- [x] **Switch statement should be buried in a low-level class, should appear only once, to create polymorphic objects and is never repeated**
-  - For example it can be in an `Abstract Factory`, but not to be seen anywhere else.

 - [x] **Try to have functions with 3 arguments**
   - Try to keep no of arguments to 3/4.
   - The ideal number of arguments for a function is zero (niladic).
 Next comes one (monadic), followed closely by two (dyadic).
 Three arguments (triadic) should be avoided where possible.
 More than three (polyadic) requires very special justification
   - Practically it should never go beyond 4.

-- [x] **If a function is going to transform its input argument, the transformation should appear as the return value**
-  - If a function does transformation operation of it's input, then the output of that function should be the transformed value
-  - If a function is doing a transform of the input, it should do that that only.

 - [x] **Flag arguments should be avoided**
   - It does one thing if the flag is `true` and another if the flag is `false`, hence violating Single Responsibility.